microsoft/synthetic-data-showcase/README.md

 }
 ```

-Use of each of these paramters is described in the following sections.
+Use of each of these parameters is described in the following sections.

 ### Input data format

 The data at `sensitive_microdata_path` should be in comma separated values (.csv) or tab separated values (.tsv) format, with the `sensitive_microdata_delimiter` set accordingly (e.g., `","` or `"\t"`).

-The pipeline assumes deidentified microdata as input, i.e., a table in which each row contains all data (but no personally-identifable information, PII) relating to an individual.
+The pipeline assumes deidentified microdata as input, i.e., a table in which each row contains all data (but no personally-identifiable information, PII) relating to an individual.

 Single-valued attributes (e.g., gender) are represented as columns of categorical variables whose values are shared by multiple rows.
 Any continuous numeric variables (e.g., age) should be quantized in advance (e.g., into age ranges) to ensure there are sufficient instances of each value.